-The subject site contains mapped remnant vegetation.
-This mapping has been overlaid on the Proposal Plan along with a polygon indicating the extent of existing vegetation based on best aerial imagery.
-A copy of the Proposal Plan is included under Attachment 2.
-An extract of the Proposal Plan with regulated vegetation overlay is included below at Figure 2.
+The subject site contains areas of mapped remnant vegetation.
+To ensure transparency and compliance with environmental planning requirements, this mapping has been overlaid onto the Proposal Plan, alongside a polygon illustrating the extent of the existing vegetation (based on the best available aerial imagery).
+The Proposal Plan is included in Attachment 2, with an extract highlighting the regulated vegetation overlay provided in Figure 2.

-No physical works are required to facilitate the proposed development.
-The proposed Access Easement contains the existing access track to the Yalanji Cemetery.
-No vegetation clearing is required or proposed.
-No further services are required to be provided.
+Importantly, no physical works are required to facilitate the proposed reconfiguration.
+The proposed Access Easement follows the alignment of the existing unsealed access track leading to the Yalanji

+Cemetery, meaning no vegetation clearing is necessary or proposed as part of this application.
+Furthermore, as the cemetery does not require additional infrastructure, no new services are proposed or required for the development.